 aditionally take radio frequency into account in order to avoid

 Babel enjoys fairly fast convergence.
 Since Babel uses triggered updates and explicit requests for routing information, it usually converges almost immediately after the link quality measure has completed.
 This initial solution is not optimal — after converging to a merely satisfactory set of routes, Babel will take its sweet time before optimising the routing tables.
-In the presence of heavy packet loss, converging on an optimal set of routes may take up to a minute or so (with the default update interval of 20 seconds).
+In the presence of heavy packet loss, converging on an optimal set of routes may take up to 20 seconds or so (with the default update interval of 4 seconds).

-A recently developed protocol extension, Babel-RTT, allows Babel to optimise routing on overlay networks.
-This is described in detail in Baptiste Jonglez' report and in a draft research paper.
+The Babel-RTT protocol extension allows Babel to optimise routing in overlay networks.
+This is described in detail in Baptiste Jonglez' report and in a RTT-based routing draft article.

-Unlike most routing protocols, which route either IPv4 or IPv6 but not both at the same time, Babel is a hybrid IPv6 and IPv4 protocol: a single update packet can carry both IPv6 and IPv4 routes (this is similar to how multi-protocol BGP works).
-This makes Babel particularly efficient and simple to manage on dual (IPv6 and IPv4) networks.
+Babel is a hybrid IPv6 and IPv4 protocol: a single update packet can carry both IPv6 and IPv4 routes (this is similar to how multi-protocol BGP works).
+This makes Babel particularly efficient and simple to manage on double-stack (IPv6 and IPv4) networks.

 Being a distance vector protocol, Babel has extremely modest memory and CPU requirements.